softmagnet/tp/docs/UserGuide.md

 ## Viewing of different tabs: `view`
 <hr>

-Views an existing tab in the timetable without using the mouse to click.
+Views an existing tab in the timetable without the need to use the mouse to click.

 Format:
 ```